 What are 5 Types of Heroin?

-Have you heard about the Opiod epidemic that’s sweeping our nation?
+Have you heard about the Opioid epidemic that’s sweeping our nation?
 Stories of heroin abuse, addiction and overdoses are in the headlines every day.
 It is impacting families everywhere.

 Heroin is a powerful, illegal opioid drug on its own.
 Today, dealers often combine heroin with other substances like fentanyl, multiplying its potency—and also its life-threatening dangers.
 Buying heroin on the street is a roll-of-the-dice.
 You can never really know the precise make-up or strength of the drug you may use.
 As evidenced in all those headlines—heroin is a killer.

 Heroin comes in many forms, colors, textures and cuts, and the most popular type of heroin can vary by region.
 Here is a breakdown of five of the most popular types of heroin today, according to experts at Honey Lake Clinic—

 1. White Powder Heroin